 - Social settings

 At Bancroft, we help each person maximize their potential for an active and satisfying life.
-Achieved through a “person-centered” model of care, we emphasize the strengths of the individual and support them in pursuing their goals and dreams.
+Achieved through a person-centered model of care, we emphasize the strengths of the individual and support them in pursuing their goals and dreams.

 The person-centered model also engages the student’s family, friends, staff and community – their circle of support.
 Parents and other family members, especially, play a key role on the team, and we encourage parents to be active participants in their child’s education and care.

 The Bancroft School is the leading regional provider of special education programs for children and youth with autism, intellectual and developmental disabilities, ages 3 to 21.
-For the past 130 years, The Bancroft School has continued to innovate in instruction, therapeutic integration, behavior therapies, individualized programs, life and job skills training and preparation for transition and beyond.
+For over 130 years, The Bancroft School has continued to innovate in instruction, therapeutic integration, behavior therapies, individualized programs, life and job skills training and preparation for transition and beyond.